860–880 Lake Shore Drive: Media and awards

 During the buildings' construction, Edward Duckett of Mies's office created an architectural model of one of the towers, which was displayed on Michigan Avenue as part of a promotional campaign for the development.
 Another model, measuring 6 ft tall, was displayed in New York's Museum of Modern Art (MoMA) in 1950.
 After the buildings were completed, architectural students from around the world came to visit the structures.
 MoMA featured the towers in another exhibition about postwar architecture in 1953, and they were depicted in a book accompanying the exhibition.
 In subsequent years, the buildings were detailed in many modern-architecture books.
-The towers were also among ten Chicago buildings that were displayed in an architecture exhibit at the Sears Tower in the mid-1990s.
-They were showcased in Phyllis Lambert's traveling exhibit Mies in America in the early 2000s, and the Art Institute of Chicago also featured them in a 2005 exhibit about post–World War II Chicago architecture.
+Pictures of the towers were also shown at an architecture exhibit at the Sears Tower in the mid-1990s, which featured nine other Chicago buildings.
+The towers were showcased in Phyllis Lambert's traveling exhibit Mies in America in the early 2000s, and the Art Institute of Chicago also hosted material about them in a 2005 exhibit about post–World War II Chicago architecture.

 The buildings received the Twenty-five Year Award from the AIA in 1976, in honor of the longevity of their design.
 In a poll of American architecture experts the same year, at least one expert ranked 860–880 Lake Shore Drive among the best structures in the United States.
 In June 2005, the United States Postal Service included the towers in the commemorative stamp program Masterworks of Modern Architecture, where they were listed as one of the "12 outstanding examples of modern buildings".
-In celebration of the 2018 Illinois Bicentennial, 860–880 Lake Shore Drive was selected as one of Illinois's 200 Great Places by the American Institute of Architects' Illinois chapter, AIA Illinois.
+In celebration of the 2018 Illinois Bicentennial, 860–880 Lake Shore Drive was selected as one of Illinois's 200 Great Places by the AIA's Illinois chapter, AIA Illinois.